Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 > Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-### Step 2:  Register the sample with your Azure Active Directory tenant
+### Step 2:  Register the sample application with your Azure Active Directory tenant

 There is one project in this sample.
 To register it, you can: